itsadityakr/javascript-universe/13_dom/readme.md

 Think of the DOM like a **map** or a **blueprint** for the webpage, and JavaScript as the **tool** that allows you to interact with and change that map.

 ---
+### **DOM Tree**

+On the picture above, you can click on element nodes and their children will open/collapse.

+Every tree node is an object.

+Tags are element nodes (or just elements) and form the tree structure: <html> is at the root, then <head> and <body> are its children, etc.

+The text inside elements forms text nodes, labelled as #text.
+A text node contains only a string.
+It may not have children and is always a leaf of the tree.

+For instance, the <title> tag has the text "About elk".

+Please note the special characters in text nodes:

+a newline: ↵ (in JavaScript known as \n) a space: ␣
+Spaces and newlines are totally valid characters, like letters and digits.
+They form text nodes and become a part of the DOM.
+So, for instance, in the example above the <head> tag contains some spaces before <title>, and that text becomes a #text node (it contains a newline and some spaces only).

+There are only two top-level exclusions:

+Spaces and newlines before <head> are ignored for historical reasons.
+If we put something after </body>, then that is automatically moved inside the body, at the end, as the HTML spec requires that all content must be inside <body>.
+So there can’t be any spaces after </body>.

 ### **How Does the DOM Work?**